 For many years now, Jack Kornfield has been my mentor.
 I have been enriched by my studies with him, as he is an immensely skillful teacher, but also he, as a psychologist, has an astute understanding of the predicament of human emotions, entrapments of the mind, and how to relieve psychological as well as spiritual suffering.
 From him, I have learned the importance of kindness, compassion for oneself and for others.

 I also studied extensively with Alan Wallace.
 Alan is a Buddhist scholar and meditation teacher.
 Since the 1970’s, Alan has been a student of and translator for His Holiness the Dalai Lama and has been deeply involved in a number of projects with him.
 Although trained in the Tibetan tradition, Alan also draws from the Theravadan teachings and scholarly studies.
 As a renowned Dzogchen teacher he guides his students to access to the field of awareness or the natural innermost quality of the mind.

-In past 6 years, I have been traveling on a yearly basis to Dharamsala/India to learn from the teachings o His Holiness the Dalai Lama.
+For the past 6 years, I have been traveling on a yearly basis to Dharamsala, India to learn from the teachings o His Holiness the Dalai Lama.
 The Dalai Lama gives me a moral compass, affirming the values of radical compassion, which means to extend kindness and compassion for all beings.
-This kind of compassion is based on understanding of all our interdependence.
+This kind of compassion is based on an understanding of all our interdependence.